fernandoPalluzzi/lstmContacts/README.md

 dev.off()
 ```

 The `extractProfile()` function takes a contact library as input (either the internal library or any othe dataset with the same format), and the list of antibody, variants and residues from the search step.
 A molecular dynamics simulation is affected by local force field modifications driving the time series to different destinies at each run.
 Generally, the higher the instability of a contact, the higher the variability among its replicates.
-The `extractProfile()` function defines the profile such that the affinity value a(t) at nanosecond t is the mean m(t) of the affinity values among replicates plus a random value s(t) between -SD(t) and SD(t), were SD = standard deviation.
+The `extractProfile()` function defines the profile such that the affinity value a(t), at nanosecond t, is the mean m(t) of the affinity values among replicates plus a random value s(t) between -SD(t) and SD(t), were SD = standard deviation.
 If the argument `stochastic` is FALSE, s(t) is fixed to 0.

 ![alt text](https://github.com/fernandoPalluzzi/lstmContacts/blob/main/figures/lstmContacts_manual_contact_drawing.png)